RhysDePater/Agile_Roadmap/README.md

-MODULES
-@forge/resolver
-@forge/api
-@forge/ui
+MODULES - add -l or -g if local or global npm install @forge/resolver npm install @forge/api npm install @forge/ui

-new permissions added run forge install --upgrade
+new permissions added to manifest.yml, run forge install --upgrade change the manifest.yml application id to the one within your own custom ui branch to begin using

 # Forge Hello World